hunar4321/particle-life/README.md

 5. Adding the ability to resize the screen & improving the bound checking as many fast moving particles can escape the screen bounds.
 6. Adding a more intuitive UI so that it gives the ability for a finer control over the parameters.
 7. Adding a randomize button or even better having a simple meta rule to mutate the initial rule continously & recursively, this way the patterns will never stuck on a local maximum and will keep changing!
 8. A better way to fine-tune is to use an evolutionary algorithm to select and optimize the parameters but one needs to write a fitness function for that.
 I currently don't know what fitness function corresponds to in the realm of this program.
 In our world the fitness function is competition & survival of the fittest.
-However, here we fine-tune and select the parameters that produces interesting patterns for us, however, the word "interesting" here is easier to say than to define!
+However, here we fine-tune and select the parameters that produces interesting patterns for us, however, the word "interesting" is easier to say than to define!

 The JavaScript code is as simple as this:
 -------------------------------------
+Also, look at the particle_life.html file for a more optimized version - thanks to those who have contributed.

 ```html
 <canvas id="life" width="500" height="500"></canvas>
 <script>